0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-browser-wallet-demo.md

 You need to [manually install the browser wallet extension](https://github.com/0xPolygonID/extension-demo#how-deploy-project-as-chrome-extension) on your machine.
 This wallet works like a common crypto wallet such as MetaMask Wallet but differs in functionality.

     !!! warning
         Some of the content on this page needs to be revamped.
 Please note that the "Polygon Verify" service mentioned in the screenshots has been eliminated.
-The screenshots illustrate the general process of how the JS SDK wallet extension work.
+The screenshots illustrate the general process of how the JS SDK wallet extension works.

 ## Demo for JS SDK Browser Extension Wallet